Capital punishment in Indiana

 Capital punishment is a legal penalty in the U.S. state of Indiana.
-The last man executed in the state, excluding federal executions at Terre Haute, was the murderer Matthew Wrinkles in 2009.

-Capital punishment by the United States federal government takes place at the United States Penitentiary, Terre Haute, in Indiana; however the state has no control over executions there.
+The last person executed by the state of Indiana was Roy Lee Ward on October 10, 2025; Ward was convicted of the 2001 rape and murder of Stacy Payne.

+The execution chamber, and men's death row are in Indiana State Prison.
+Indiana Women's Prison has housed women with death sentences.

+Federal executions take place at the United States Penitentiary in Terre Haute, Indiana; these executions, however, are entirely separate and not under the control of the State of Indiana, but rather administered by the federal government based on federal convictions.

+Previously Indiana law required female death row inmates (not about to be executed) to be held at Indiana State Prison even though it was a male facility.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.

 In case of a hung jury during the penalty phase of the trial, the judge decides the sentence.

 Indiana was one of the four states (alongside Alabama, Delaware and Florida) that had allowed a judge to override a jury's recommendation of a life sentence to the death penalty or death penalty to a life sentence.
 The Indiana override statute was abolished in 2002.

 The power of clemency belongs to the Governor of Indiana after receiving a non-binding advice from the Indiana Parole Board.